DerekPascarella/Convert-GDEMU-SD-Card-to-MODE/README.md

 This utility will move, rename, and delete files on the target SD card in order to conform to MODE's requirements, including single-folder multi-disc support.
 Please do not run this program against a copy of your daily-use GDEMU SD card.
 Instead, use a copy or backup.

-Note that this utility expects the target SD card to have been created with [SD Card Maker for GDMenu](https://github.com/sonik-br/GDMENUCardManager).
+Note that this utility expects the target SD card to have been created with Madsheep's SD Card Maker for GDMenu (or any other management tool that conforms to GDMenu's standards).

 ## Current Version
 Convert GDEMU SD Card to MODE is currently at version 1.0.